atori74/streamsync/README.md

 Host can open a room and Clients can join it.
 Host sends playback position data of video or streaming playing in browser to the room.
 Clients in the same room receive the data and automatically sync the playback position of video or streaming.

-Host and Client have each Websockets connection with server as long as they are in the room.
+Host and Client have each Websocket connection with server as long as they are in the room.

 ### Related Repository

 **[atori74/streamsync-server](https://github.com/atori74/streamsync-server)**
-Websockets server for streamsync, that communicates with Hosts and Clients
+Websocket server for streamsync, that communicates with Hosts and Clients